refinedev/refine/README.md

 ⌛️ Built-in CLI with time-saving features

-💻 refine [Devtools](https://github.com/refinedev/refine/blob/master/packages/devtools/README.md) - dive deeper into your app and provide useful insights
+💻 Refine [Devtools](https://github.com/refinedev/refine/blob/master/packages/devtools/README.md) - dive deeper into your app and provide useful insights

 ✅ Full **test coverage**

 ## Quick Start

-The fastest way to get started with **refine** is by using the `create refine-app` CLI tool or the [browser-based app scaffolder](https://refine.dev/#playground).
+There are two ways to create a Refine app: either by using the `create refine-app` CLI tool or the [browser-based app scaffolder](https://refine.dev/#playground).

-For this example, we'll use the CLI tool.
-Simply run the following command to create a new **refine** project configured with [Ant Design](https://ant.design/) as the default UI framework:
+To quickly start a Refine project with [Ant Design](https://ant.design/) as the default UI framework, run the following command.

 ```
 npm create refine-app@latest -- -o refine-antd